SpaceX sends Saudi astronauts, including nation’s 1st woman in space, to International Space Station - KESQ

 CAPE CANAVERAL, Fla.
 (AP) — Saudi Arabia’s first astronauts in decades rocketed toward the International Space Station on a chartered multimillion-dollar flight Sunday.

-SpaceX launched the ticket-holding crew, led by a retired NASA astronaut now working for the company that arranged the trip.
+SpaceX launched the ticket-holding crew, led by a retired NASA astronaut now working for the company that arranged the trip from Kennedy Space Center.
 Also on board: a U.S. businessman who now owns a sports car racing team.

 The four should reach the space station in their capsule Monday morning; they’ll spend just over a week there before returning home with a splashdown off the Florida coast.